 Army soldiers may do some or all of the following:

 - operate and maintain military equipment, including weapons, radios and vehicles

 - load and unload supplies, and set up camps

 - train in areas such as fieldcraft, navigation, first aid and fitness

 - take part in ceremonial events such as parades

 - help in search and rescue operations, and disaster relief efforts in New Zealand and overseas.

-Army soldiers also train in a specific role or trade, such as gunner, medic or field engineer, with specific tasks and duties related to the role.
+Army soldiers also train in a specific role or trade, such as communication systems technician, gunner, logistics specialist or field engineer, with specific tasks and duties related to the role.

 Skills and knowledge

 - Army regulations, tactics and protocol, including health and safety, ethics and conduct